GuilloSGit/greencode-challenge/README.md

 ✔️ Rate jokes (1-5 ⭐) and sort them accordingly from Favorite Jokes tab

+✔️ Share your favorite jokes on WhatsApp with a single click

 ✔️ Data persists locally, so your favorites survive even a nuclear apocalypse (or just a browser refresh)

 ✔️ Toast notifications that appear faster than Chuck Norris can roundhouse kick

+✔️ Full accessibility support because Chuck Norris believes jokes should be for everyone

+✔️ Visual feedback on buttons to show their current state (even Chuck Norris appreciates good UX)

 ---